OpenCamp-cc/opencamp.cc/content/docs/curriculum.md

 - Live lesson happens every Monday from 7pm ~ 9pm (SGT) via Zoom, starting from 3rd March 2025

+You can view the schedule and detailed curriculum for this course on the [course's dedicated page][be-curriculum].

 #### Course Fees

 open camp is designed to be affordable for everyone: the entire course only